-You may have noticed that I have my Melanin Magic store where I sell merchandise like shirts, throw pillows and mugs.
+You may have noticed that I have my Melanin Magic store where I sell merchandise like shirts, notebooks, jewelry and travel mugs.
 I've had that for a couple of months, and although I haven't been promoting it as much as I should, it does provide me with a couple of coins here and there.
 Thus, a lot of people have been asking me how I sell products, where do I get mugs printed, where do I get shirts printed and all of that stuff.
 You'll be happy to know that I do not have the time, energy, or space to keep all these items in my house.
-This is one common misconception about selling merchandise: you do not need to get your T-shirts or products printed, and then torture yourself trying to mail them out every day.
-I will tell you that mailing out my Make Yourself Marketable book manually every few days is such a drag.
-While I don't mind it, because I like to touch each and every book, I do realize how I may drop the ball for time to time.
-I'm busy and I might not get to the post office on time, or I run out of padded envelopes.
-Both of those are the types of things that you need to take into consideration when you're running a shipping operation.
+I keep a small stash for vendor events and photos, but that's about it.
+This is one common misconception about selling merchandise: you need a ton of money and a ton of space to get started.
+Well, that's fake news.

 I've noticed that my blog readers love to overcomplicate their whole entire life.
-They want to Google for hours and do everything themselves.
-What ends up happening is, they don't do what they set out to do, because they're so busy consuming information and researching how to do something that they just don't get it done.
 So I'm here today to tell you exactly how to start selling merchandise by tomorrow.
 You'll be surprised at how fast and how cheap it can be.
-So here is exactly how you start to sell merchandise and physical products without holding any inventory.
+This is exactly how you start to sell merchandise and physical products without holding any inventory.

 Selling merchandise and physical products without holding inventory